Sounds of Science

 Pinch, T. J. & Bijsterveld, K. (ed.)
 (2012) The Oxford Handbook of Sound Studies.
 Oxford: Oxford University Press.

-All audio papers have been through blind peer review and were copyedited by Andrew Mellor before publishing.
+All articles and audio papers have been through blind peer review and were copyedited by Andrew Mellor before publishing.